gethop-dev/hop-documentation/docs/source/get-started/installation/main.rst

 ============

 This document describes the steps for installing the HOP Command Line Tool.
-The main usage of the tool is bootstraping new HOP based web platforms, but it also provides utilities for managing already deployed applications.
+The main usage of the tool is bootstrapping new HOP-based web platforms, but it also provides utilities for managing already deployed applications.
 All the available utilities are described in the :doc:`/reference/hop-cli/main` page.

-At the end of this tutorial you will be ready to start bootstraping your first HOP based project.
+At the end of this tutorial you will be ready to start bootstrapping your first HOP based project.

 Prerequisites